Greg Jones is a seasoned instructional designer, trainer, facilitator, and speaker.

 When you’re not working, what are your interests?

 In addition to enjoying my family, I’m a student of American history and the political process.
-I also like seeing places I’ve never been and discovering new people.
+I also like seeing places I’ve never been to and discovering new people.